Must-know Malaysia Leave Types and Overtime Pay Rates

 • appointed by the employer, if any;

-• or any other registered medical practitioner / medical officer in the event that the employer does not appoint a medical practitioner within a reasonable time or distance.
+• or any other registered medical practitioner / medical officer in the event that your employer does not appoint a medical practitioner within a reasonable time or distance.

 Other statutory conditions